KhronosGroup/SPIRV-LLVM-Translator/README.md

 All new development should be done on the master branch.

-To have versions compatible with released versions of LLVM and Clang, corresponding branches are created in this repository.
-For example, to build translator with LLVM 7.0 ([release_70](https://github.com/llvm-mirror/llvm/tree/release_70)) one should use [llvm_release_70](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/tree/llvm_release_70) branch.
+To have versions compatible with released versions of LLVM and Clang, corresponding branches are available in this repository.
+For example, to build the translator with LLVM 7.0 ([release_70](https://github.com/llvm-mirror/llvm/tree/release_70)) one should use the [llvm_release_70](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/tree/llvm_release_70) branch.
+As a general rule, commits from the master branch may be backported to the release branches as long as they do not depend on features from a later LLVM/Clang release and there are no objections from the maintainer(s).
+There is no guarantee that older release branches are proactively kept up to date with master, but you can request certain commits on older release branches by creating a pull request or raising an issue on GitHub.